 (a) No building or structure shall be erected, no materials shall be placed, or vegetation planted that would obscure the railway level crossing approach sight triangles as detailed in Rule 21.1.11 in Chapter 21.

 20.6.16 Vehicle Parking, Manoeuvring, and Loading

-(a) All activities, except network utilities on sites less than 200m2, shall be provided onsite vehicle parking, manoeuvring areas, and loading facilities as required in Chapter 21.
+(a) All activities shall provide on-site vehicle parking, manoeuvring areas, and loading facilities as required in Chapter 21.